theotchlx/k3s-cluster/README.md

 ```bash
 kubectl -n argocd port-forward --address 0.0.0.0 svc/argo-cd-argocd-server 8080:443 &
 ```
 *That command didn't work for me..
-Even after reloading the k3s service.
+Even after restarting the k3s service.
 I had to execute the command from the VM as root...
 It may be an issue with the kubeconfig privileges?*

 You can now connect to `http://<vm-ip>:8080` to access the Web UI.
 The default username is admin.
 The password is auto-generated, we can get it with:
 ```bash